What Is a mortgage in Principle?

 - Renewing does not mean restarting from scratch - most brokers can update an expired MIP quickly.

-Why Estate Agents Ask for a Mortgage in Principle
+Why Estate Agents Ask for a mortgage in Principle